Loukoumades: Greek Fried Doughnuts

 - In a large mixing bowl, dissolve both yeasts with 1 cup warm milk- water mixture.

-- Cover bowl with a towel and let sit for 10 minutes until the yeast bubbles on the top.
+- Cover the bowl with a towel and let it sit for 10 minutes until the yeast bubbles on the top.

 - In a bowl mix the flour, salt, and vanilla together.